-240. (140.)
-MARKETING.
+240. MARKETING.
 Fall or spring term.
 Credit three hours.
-Lectures, M W F 11 except for weeks when field trips are taken, then M F lectures only.
+Lectures, M W F 11; one discussion period only, during the first week of the term: M T W Th or F 2-4 or S 9-11.
 Warren 45.
-Field trips, T W or Th 1-5:30.
 Professor DARRAH.

-A study of how farm products are marketed.
-Special attention is given to the consumption of farm products, factors that affect consumption, market channels, operation of different marketing agencies, storage, transportation, packaging, product identification, advertising and promotion, buying, selling, and costs.
-One all-day and two half-day trips are taken to visit marketing agencies.
+A study of how food products are marketed.
+Special attention is given to the consumption of food products, factors that affect consumption, market channels, operation of different marketing agencies, storage, transportation, packaging, product identification, advertising and promotion, buying, selling, and costs.

-302. (102.)
-FARM MANAGEMENT.
+302. FARM MANAGEMENT.
 Spring term.
 Credit five hours.
 Not open to firstyear students.
 Lectures, M W F 10.
 Warren 45.
 Laboratory, T W Th or F 2-4.
 Warren 101.
 On days when farms are visited, the laboratory period is 1:30-5:30.
 Professor WARREN.